TaTooKa/microfate/docs/source/pages/fatepoints.rst

    2. Let the players decide.
    3. The GM decides.

-This means that the GM pool of Fate Points is limited by design.
+This means that the total pool of Fate Points is limited by design.
 If the GM runs out of Fate Points, they cannot compel Player Characters nor invoke NPC Aspects.
 This also means that the Players (or even a single player) could theoretically hoard all of the Fate Points from the table